BlueJeansAndRain/node-reverse-proxy/README.md

 #### routes

 An array of objects describing how Proxima should proxy incoming connections on listeners.

+The routes array is ordered from lowest priority at the top, to highest priority at the bottom.
+This means that the last route in the routes list will be tested first for each incoming connection.
+If you have a _catch-all_ route "*", it should probably be the very first thing in the routes list.

+A catch-all route is a route with the hostname "*", which will match any hostname.
+This is similar to the `404` option, but will be matched as part of the routes processesing which means before `404` is used.
+Unlike `404`, a catchall can be secure.

 Each route object _must_ have the following two properties.